-Requesters must complete the online forms at SSIA website, otherwise SSIA can't approve the certificate request.
+Requesters (defined in IAA) can send an CSR with email (to predefined address) or complete the online forms at SSIA website, otherwise SSIA can't approve the certificate request.
 The process of requesting a certificate is illustrated above.
 The Agency Registration Agent requester needs to be in the role "ServerCertificateManager" and have a valid certificate from "Swedish Government User CA" or "Swedish Government Auth CA" to be able to make a certificate request.

-The user can choose to paste a CSR (preferred) or specify information in the request and then sign the request with the user's valid certificate from "Swedish Government User CA".
+The user paste a CSR (preferred) in the request and then sign the request with the user's valid certificate from "Swedish Government User CA".
 A certificate approver reads the certificate and validates the request.
-The requester gets the certificate and a generate key to the certificate directly at the website.
+The requester gets the certificate directly at the website.